-Many bed bug websites and forums keep reiterating the point that bed bugs are driven deeper in to your home when you spray for them.
-They nest in the walls, an can even travel to other homes, especially if you live in an apartment or duplex.
+Sometimes bed bugs are driven deeper into your home That is because bed bugs nest in the walls, and can even travel to other homes if you live in an apartment or duplex.

 It is true, the bed bugs will try to delve deep within your walls through cracks and the spaces around baseboards.
 They move room to room via secret corridors and end up anywhere.

 Humans are smarter than bed bugs.
 If you seal up every crack in your home you can prevent bed bugs from seeking refuge, but that means every crack.
 However, this is the last resort for those who can not afford professional exterminators.
 Even if you think you can't afford a professional its worth it to try.

-For every nest you know about, there are probably three or four you don’t.
+For every nest you know about, there is probably three or four bed bug nests you don’t.
 These nests may be under baseboards, behind walls, and anywhere you will never find them.

-You can spray all you like, which would probably poison you, and still not solve the problem if you don’t seal.
+You can spray all you like, which would probably poison you, and still not solve the problem if bugs are driven deeper into the house.

-Sealing cannot be your only line of deffense.
+Sealing cannot be your only line of defense.
 For other tips on extermination read: "How to Get Rid of Bed Bugs".

 Types of Caulk Guns